mingodad/citadel/webcit/README.txt

  INTRODUCTION
  ------------

- Citadel is a sophisticated groupware and BBS package which allows multiple users to simultaneously access the system using a variety of user interfaces.
+ Citadel is a sophisticated groupware platform which allows multiple users to simultaneously access the system using a variety of user interfaces.
 This package (WebCit) is a "middleware" package which presents an HTML/HTTP user interface to the Citadel system.